johaGL/old_version_tracegroomer/README.md

   The measurements file is given by a Metabolomics facility.
   It is the result of the correction by software such as IsoCor, El-Maven, etc.
   Some times the file can be further formatted in the Metabolomics facility, before being delivered to the end user, which is the case of VIB MEC delivered files.

-  If the delivered file does not correspond to the IsoCor direct output, nor the VIB MEC formatting, the user must adapt it to fit in the type "generic" .xlsx format:
+  Tracegroomer also accepts a "generic" format:
-  it must **NOT** contain: formulas, symbols accompanying the numbers, special characters.
+     - it must **NOT** contain: formulas, symbols accompanying the numeric values, nor special characters.
+     - the header (first row) is the only part that can contain non numeric values.

-  The user will find [here](#running-a-test-with-the-provided-examples) how to get examples.
+   The user will find [here](#running-a-test-with-the-provided-examples) how get examples of IsoCor direct output, VIB MEC file, and generic file.
   </details>

 - the **metadata** file, which describes the experimental setup.